Anomaly Detection (with AI) in Manufacturing

 1. Real-Time Anomaly Detection

 Today, businesses are heavily dependent on the value brought by their gathered data.
 To aid insights collected from the data, ML and analytics have become the trending tools.
 Since the domain requires real-time data to act upon and produce insights, an array of unwelcome data can create potential issues.
-A quality AI-based platform should detect and highlight unexpected patterns in real-time to help businesses make better decisions.
+Also, a quality AI-based platform should detect and highlight unexpected patterns in real-time to help businesses make better decisions.

 2. Image Repository